 Design and Display

-The phone already punches above its weight class with the optical under display fingerprint sensor.
+- The phone is packed with features such as an IR Blaster, Headphone Jack and an SD Card slot.
+The phone already punches above its weight class with the optical under-display fingerprint sensor.
 Does it work like a charm?

 The Mi A3 can be priced for ridiculously cheap and also you don’t need much battery power and a powerful chipset to run this.
 If you can look beyond the screen, the Mi A3 has something in store.